isabella232/da_vinci/README.md

   - starterkit: The name of the starter kit to use.
 By default it is default folder.

-More info in src/starterkits directory (README.md file)
+More info in starterkits directory (README.md file)

 2.- USING GULP: